Wolfowy/js-framework/README.md

-# js-framework
+# js-library
-My own javascript framework.
+My own javascript library.

 index.html is just an demo of how it looks like and what it does at the moment :)